-Course Implementation Guide for Capacity to Connect: Supporting Students' Mental Health (for Faculty and Staff) by Mental Health and Wellness Project Development Team and Sexual Violence Training Development Team is licensed under a CC BY 4.0 licence (http://creativecommons.org/licenses/by/4.0/).
+Course Implementation Guide for Starting a Conversation About Mental Health (for Students) by Sexual Violence Training Development Team and Mental Health and Wellness Project Development Team is licensed under a CC BY 4.0 licence.

 More specific attribution statements are provided at the end of each chapter to specify what content was adapted from where.
 Chapters without attribution statements are original content by Adapting Author.